-Providing timely, quality hydrologic information to protect lives, property, and the environment.
+Our vision is for all communities to effectively use hydrologic information and warnings to protect lives, property, and the environment.

 Membership dues are an important way to support NHWC.
 Dues are renewable on a calendar year basis.
 Multiple levels of membership are available for your particular need.
 For all your membership needs, click here.

-A key benefit of NHWC is the professional networking and development opportunities that exist.
+A key benefit of NHWC is professional networking and development.
 Online and regional training sessions are in development, along with the numerous opportunities at the NHWC biennial conferences.

 The NHWC hosts biennial conferences and workshops to assist local water resource managers and emergency management officials in the collection, evaluation, and dissemination of real-time hydrologic data to protect lives and property.